 Students can obtain a uniform pass from the Head of School Office if they require an exemption for a short period of time.
 Students are required to carry the pass and present it to staff members if their uniform is called into question.

-With thanks to Nadia Kolitsis (OW2021) who led the way with the guidelines rewrite, and to the many other students who took part in the student forums providing student voice in the updating of the Uniform and Presentation Guidelines for 2022.
+With thanks to Nadia Kolitsis (OW2021) who led the way with the guidelines rewrite, and to the many other students who took part in the student forums providing student voice in the updating of the Uniform and Presentation Guidelines.